Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment

 \subsection{Problem Formulation}

 As shown in Figure~\ref{SCM} (a), we construct a Structural Causal Model (SCM) for distorted image generation to describe the distorted image generation process.
 In this SCM, $C$ and $D$ respectively denote the image content and degradation.
 The path ${\rm{C}} \to {{\rm{I}}_d} \leftarrow {\rm{D}}$ indicates that the distorted image ${{\rm{I}}_d}$ is generated from both image content $C$ and degradation $D$.
-This SCM is based on the following proposition: \begin{proposition} A distorted image $I_d$ can be predominantly described by two factors: (1) image content $C$, which represents the semantic and structural elements, and (2) degradation $D$, which represents all distortions and quality degradation affecting the image. \end{proposition} \textbf{Proposition~\ref{pro:factors}} is a reasonable formulation within the \textbf{FR-IQA framework}.
+This SCM is based on the following assumption: \begin{assumption} A distorted image $I_d$ can be predominantly described by two factors: (1) image content $C$, which represents the semantic and structural elements, and (2) degradation $D$, which represents all distortions and quality degradation affecting the image. \end{assumption} \textbf{Assumption~\ref{pro:factors}} is a reasonable formulation within the \textbf{FR-IQA framework}.
 By definition, the reference image $I_r$ is distortion-free, thereby providing the pristine image content $C$.
 Accordingly, the distorted image $I_d$ is formulated as a combination of this image content, which strictly corresponds to $I_r$, and an externally applied degradation $D$.
 This process aligns with the causal generation path $C \to I_d \leftarrow D$.

-Building upon this generation mechanism and \textbf{Proposition~\ref{pro:factors}}, a question arises: Can we reformulate the FR-IQA task as a decoupling process?
-FR-IQA assesses image quality by comparing a distorted image with its reference, with the only difference being the introduced degradation.
-An intuitive idea is to decouple the degradation $D$ from $I_d$ using the pristine content $C$ provided by $I_r$, and predict the Mean Opinion Score (MOS) based on the degradation $D$.
-However, this straightforward decoupling presents a critical limitation: relying solely on the isolated degradation $D$ fails to accurately reflect human visual perception, because image content inherently masks or accentuates distortions due to the visual masking effect.
+\textbf{Building upon this generation mechanism and \textbf{Assumption~\ref{pro:factors}}, can we reformulate the FR-IQA task as a decoupling process?} FR-IQA assesses image quality by comparing a distorted image with its reference image, where the two images differ only in the introduced degradation.
+An intuitive idea is to decouple the degradation $D$ from $I_d$ using the pristine content $C$ provided by $I_r$, and predict the MOS based on the degradation $D$.
+However, this direct decoupling has a critical limitation, as relying only on the isolated degradation $D$ cannot accurately reflect human visual perception because image content can mask or accentuate distortions through the visual masking effect.